tallosfarkas/jkp-data-replication/README.md

 ```
 data/processed/
 ```
 Please see the release notes (`documentation/release_notes.html`) for a description of the output files.
+(Please render the quarto file locally to be able to access all features.
+See notes below).

 ### Notes